Popular Food in Beijing

 Aiwowo a Traditional sweet

-Aiwowo or rice dumpling is a tasty traditional Islamic snack made from glutinous rice, sugar, sesame seeds and peach kernels.
+Aiwowo, or rice dumplings, is a tasty traditional Islamic snack made from glutinous rice, sugar, sesame seeds, and peach kernels.
 The history of preparing this delicious snack dates back to the early Ming Dynasty.
 At that time, food stalls sold this same rice dumpling from the beginning of the Spring Festival until the beginning of autumn.
 Today, but at any time of the year, you can enjoy this delicious food in Beijing restaurants.
 This simple Food in Beijing with many properties is very useful for people who suffer from anorexia and weakness.

 Douzhi Milk Soup Served with Fried Dough

 Mashed milk soup, or Douzhi, is a traditional soup with a special flavor in Beijing.
 Its taste is slightly sour and, at the same time, sweet.
 You can find this food in Beijing almost anywhere, selling soup in the city.
 People in Beijing say that this thousand-year-old soup cools the body in the hot season and warms the body in the hot season.
 This soup is often eaten for breakfast.

 This drink is made from sweet pears and added edible white fungus, crystal rock sugar, and green plums.
 Also, they add Chinese Wolfberries to it.
 Locals believe that it is a nutritious drink that is good for your lungs and throat.

 Ludagun is one of the most traditional Chinese snacks made from millet flour or glutinous rice filled with red bean paste, and then the prepared balls are rolled in sesame.
 Originating in Chengde, this dish has become one of the most popular dishes in Beijing due to the Manchu people’s fondness for sticky foods.
 This dish is full of spices, fragrant herbs, and tastes quite sweet.